Collaborative Planning

 Collaborative Planning in China

-Collaborative planning has recently emerged in China to address conflicts of interest in urban renewal and environmental management.
-Social media and online participatory platforms are influential platforms that provide opportunities for the interactions and communication between various actors.
+Collaborative planning has become an effective means to address conflicts of interest in urban renewal and environmental management in China.
 However, the egalitarian principles that ground collaborative planning theory call into question its validity in China.
-Therefore, this project examines collaborative planning practices in China and identifies the challenges to the assumptions of collaborative planning theory regarding institutions, power relations and public spheres.
-It will lead to a new understanding of collaborative planning in China, and a reconceptualization of the theory.
+The theory emphasizes consensus building in which various stakeholders come together for dialogue to address controversial issues.
+It rests on three assumptions: democratic institutions, neutral power and communicative rationality.
+These assumptions, which are often debated in the Western context, should clearly be questioned in the Chinese context, due to authoritarian deliberation and the challenging nature of power relations.
+Therefore, the overall aim of this project is to examine collaborative planning practices in China and identify the challenges to the assumptions of collaborative planning theory about institutions, power relations, and public spheres.
+It leads to a new understanding of collaborative planning in China, and a reconceptualization of the collaborative planning theory.

 This project is led by Dr. Yanliu Lin, Associate Professor of Spatial Planning and Digitalization in the Department of Human Geography and Spatial Planning for the topic of “Collaborative planning in China: Authoritarian institutions, new media, power relations, and public spheres”.
 It is funded for five years (2021-2026) through a Starting Grant awarded by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 947879).